-Colombian Steel Company Acesco S.A. and Shipping Company Granelco S.A. conduct a trial shipment to carry steel from Venezuela via the Magdalena River to Acesco’s upstream facilities at Pimsa industrial park in Colombia’s northern coast.
+Colombian steel company Acesco S.A and shipping company Granelco S.A conduct a trial shipment to carry steel from Venezuela and via the Magdalena River to Acesco’s upstream facilities at Pimsa industrial park in Colombia’s northern coastal region.

 Navesco is established and begins operations with a sea-going barge (8.000 dwt) from Puerto Ordaz, Venezuela to Pimsa Industrial Park carrying steel for Acesco.

-Navesco begins operating the Volga-type vessels (MV RABROS, MV PANNON RIVER, MV PANNON SEA 6.200 dwt) and consequently acquires ownership of its first fully-owned vessel: MV RABROS.
+Navesco S.A begins operating the Volga-type vessels (Mv Rabros, mv Pannon river, Mv Pannon sea 6.200 dwt) and consequently acquires ownership of its first fully-owned vessel: Mv Rabros.

-Navesco acquires full ownership of Granelco from the Flota Mercante Grancolombiana.
-The merger of both companies under the Navesco name results in a diversified company operating six vessels.
+Navesco buys all of Granelco’s shares from the Flota Mercante Grancolombiana.
+The merger of both companies under the Navesco name results in a highly diversified company operating 6 vessels.

-Navesco begins operating the MV PAZ COLOMBIA — an 7.800 dwt vessel built at Bodewes Shipyard at Holland and custom-built to clear a bridge restriction on the Magdalena River.
-This was the largest vessel ever to clear the bridge restriction.
+Navesco begins operating the Mv Paz Colombia — an 7.800 dwt vessel built at Bodewes Shipyard at Holland and custom-built to clear a bridge restriction on the Magdalena River. his was the largest vessel ever to clear the bridge restriction.
 T

-Navesco makes its first non-shipping investment by acquiring a majority stake in Kinnox, a steel processing company in the Domincian Republic.
+Navesco makes its first non-shipping investment by acquiring Kinnox, a steel company in the Domincian Republic.

 2011 – 2012